matter-labs/zksync-lite-docs/docs/api/events.md

 The `tokens` parameter is an array of token ids, which were involved in the account update.

-The `status` is the status of updates which need to be sent.
+The `status` is the status of updates that need to be sent.

 ### Filter block events